frankframework/frank-manual/misc/LADYBUG_USER_STORIES.md

 **1058:** Given is that I have selected a checkpoint like described in story **1054**.
 If the message is too large, the message should be shown truncated and a warning should be shown.
 The warning should make clear that the user is not seeing the complete message.

-**1059:** As a Frank!Developer, I want to be able to configure a threshold for story **1058**.
+**1059:** As a Frank developer, I want to be able to configure a threshold for story **1058**.
 When a message is longer than the configured threshold, then the message is shown truncated.

 **1100:** As a support engineer or Frank developer, I want the option to remove a report from the tree view when I am done with it.
 This does not mean that a report is removed from persistent storage.